raunaq-rai/AGN/README.md

 This repository contains all usefile .ipynb files used to predict the physical characteristics based on their spectra

 The neural network that was used for analysis is titled `NN_7.ipynb`

+##### Note that I am in the process of creating a python package for this predictive analysis.
+This will be published along side the assoicated paper.